ryand626/comp116-rdougherty/alarm/README.md

 ## Still left
-- Output properly formatted messages
-- Some testing of live stream
-- Some log testing
-- PCAP output?
+- PCAP output

 ## Time
 - Redoing work lost from VM crash: 4 hours.
 Lesson learned: figure out how to install VM in the future.
-- Lots of regex fun times: 3 hours
+- Lots of regex fun times: 6 hours
 - Testing 2 hours on and off
 - 1 hour of making the README look nice/tweaking

 ## Questions
 1. *Are the heuristics used in this assignment to determine incidents "even that good"?*
-The heuristiscs are not even that good.
+The heuristiscs are *not* even that good.
 There's probably lots of edge cases and ways of getting around the detection if someone really wants to be sneaky.
+The nmap scans can be tricked if someone tries to hide the signature.

 2. *If you have spare time in the future, what would you add to the program or do differently with regards to detecting incidents?*
 I'd probably put more research into incidents not specified by the assignment, and see if my program had any known flaws and address them.
 I'd also try to see what edge cases there are for my existing scans and fix them.